thrill-addict/thrill-addict/README.md

+rin / neo (pronounced ne-o, ne in next + oh)

-rinnie / juri lesbian did syshost intrj
+lesbian did syshost intrj

 idk how to use ts thing bre..